-The Qaggiq Performing Arts School is open to all emerging and established Arctic performing artists throughout Canada.
+The Qaggiq School of Performing Arts is open to all emerging and established Arctic performing artists throughout Canada.
 A research study embedded within the project identifies and consults with performing artists in Canada’s Arctic and provides a means for documenting, marketing and consulting with artists via an online Cultural Map.
 An Arctic-specific pedagogy is delivered by a team of experts in education, the performing arts and Arctic culture, language and communities.

 The Qaggiq School pedagogy is guided by the principles of the Qaggiavuut Society:

 Qaggiq pedagogy is grounded in Inuit cultural knowledge and all courses integrate the following features in order to ensure content reflects Inuit culture and that there is continuity of Inuit cultural knowledge between courses.

 - Instructors include Inuit artists and knowledge-keepers as well as professionals in the discipline

 - Inuit culture, through songs and stories, grounds the practice